 Every time I’ve ordered a Greek salad since going vegan, it’s felt a little lackluster.
-Even when I ordered it from my favorite Greek restaurant (Pylos in NYC) in the middle of tomato season.
-It was nice and light, but it without any feta, it lacked the same salty, briny, tangy bite that a classic Greek salad has.
+It’s always nice and light, but it without any feta, it lacks the same salty, briny, tangy bite that a classic Greek salad has.

-So I knew I wanted to devise my own vegan feta recipe.
-It’s so simple to make and has the same briny, tanginess of traditional feta but without any of the dairy.
-It’s made with protein-packed tofu, can be served in small cubes or crumbled, and will stay good in the fridge for at least a week.
+It’s surprisingly simple to make, packed with protein thanks to tofu, can be served in small cubes or crumbled, and will stay good in the fridge for a week.

 Hungry for more vegan cheese?